perseids-project/Gardener/README.md

 </ul>

 <p>
-These html files are named after their original treebank file, although with a different file extension.
-The above yaml header is named “grctb.1911.1.tb.html” <br>
 Any additional content that you want to add to the tbpage, you can add below the yaml header.
 Even unformated text will appear in the final version of the page above the treebank display. <br>
 These html files can be written up in any simple text editor. <br>
 </p>